developmentAC/GetCodingSeqs/README.md

 **OUTPUT**: All output files are saved in the directory `0_out/

+* Coding files (`C_startLocation-endLocation.fasta`) are named according to their locations as detailed in GenBank files.
+* The noncoding sequencs (`nC_0.fasta`) are arbitrariliy selected from the DNA text string after all the coding material has been removed from the super sequence.

 ## Future Work

 This is a program to used primarily to obtain DNA sequence data.